 - respond calmly to mild episodes and quickly use needed equipment or medications

 - make sure the child uses their rescue inhaler or nebulizer when they are showing the warning signs of asthma

 How would a teacher know if a child needs emergency help?

-- is struggling to breathe or if his skin is pulled into his neck or rib cage when he breathes
+- is showing signs they are struggling to breathe, such as nose flaring or their skin is pulled into their neck or rib cage when breathing

 - can’t walk or talk easily

 - has lips or nails that are blue or gray